Ultimate Fighting Championship: Fighter salaries and contracts

+Starting at UFC 273, three "Fan Bonus Of The Night", for every pay-per-view event, were awarded by Crypto.com, as part of Crypto.com UFC sponsorship incentive fight kits deal, for every pay-per-view event starting UFC 273.
+Viewers vote up to three times per pay-per-view on Crypto.com/FanBonus, starting from the opening of the PPV preliminary card and ending an hour after the conclusion of the main card.
+The bonuses are paid in bitcoin in US dollars ranging from US$30,000 for first place, US$20,000 for second place, and US$10,000 for third place.
+From 2023, the times these awards were given less frequent and not for every pay-per-view for unknown reasons.

+UFC rankings

 As of January 27, 2020, it was announced through Twitter by Bruno Massami that the UFC has decided to separate its pound-for-pound ranking.
 Men and women will have their own pound-for-pound rankings.

-Men's pound-for-pound ranking
+Men's pound-for-pound

-Rankings updated on January 24, 2023, after UFC 283.
+Rankings updated on November 11, 2025, after UFC Fight Night: Bonfim vs. Brown.

-Women's pound-for-pound ranking
+Women's pound-for-pound

-Rankings updated on January 24, 2023, after UFC 283.
+Rankings updated on November 11, 2025, after UFC Fight Night: Bonfim vs. Brown.

 UFC events

 MMA journalists and fans have criticized the UFC for putting on too many shows and thus diluting the quality of their product.

 Production team

-Comedian, Brazilian jiu-jitsu and Taekwondo black belt Joe Rogan teams up with play-by-play announcer Jon Anik and Megan Olivi to provide commentary during broadcasts of most UFC events in the US.
+Comedian, Brazilian jiu-jitsu and Taekwondo black belt Joe Rogan teams up with play-by-play announcer Jon Anik, UFC Hall of Famer Daniel Cormier and Megan Olivi to provide commentary during broadcasts of most UFC events in the US.
 For 20 years Rogan and Mike Goldberg provided commentary at live events.
 The "Veteran Voice of the Octagon" is announcer Bruce Buffer.
 Arianny Celeste, Rachelle Leah, Brittney Palmer, Carly Baker, Vanessa Hanson, Chrissy Blair, Jhenny Andrade, Camila Oliveira, Luciana Andrade, Jamilette Gaxiola, and Red Dela Cruz are Octagon girls.
 Each fighter is assigned a cutman by the promotion who cares for the fighter before the fight and in between rounds.
 Jacob "Stitch" Duran was one of the best known cutmen working for the organization.
 Matches are made by matchmakers, and VP of Talent Relations, Joe Silva and Sean Shelby.